On Pull Request merge strategies

 • revert fix typo

-Most developers (myself included!) are not good at writing good commit messages when fixing review comments.
+Most developers (myself included!) are not good at writing proper commit messages when fixing review comments.
 This is actually quite hard to do.

-Once this happened, the history is no longer clean, and the author has now 2 choices:
+Once this has happened, the history is no longer clean, and the author now has two choices:

-• he cares and rebase his history to squash changes into meaningful commits.
+• he cares and rebases his history to squash changes into meaningful commits.
 This can often be tedious depending on the changes made.
-One downside, is that the comments made on the pull request on commits are no longer valid.
+One downside is that the comments made on the Pull Request commits are no longer valid.

-But usually, the author does have the time to do that, and even if he does and rebase, it is not enforced in the company.
-So how the branch looks like at the end just depends on the individual.
+But usually, the author does not have the time to do that, and even if he does and rebases, it is not enforced in the company.
+So how the branch looks at the end just depends on the individual.

 Conflicts with the target branch

-• rebase the current branch on top of the target branch: this can lead to tedious and not trivial changes between commits, sometimes leading to retesting lots of stuff.
-This is what is preferred to keep a clean history.
+• rebase the current branch on top of the target branch: this can lead to tedious and non-trivial changes between commits, sometimes requiring retesting many things.
+This is preferred to keep a clean history.

-• merge the target branch in the current branch: this is a one time merge, and is usually much simpler than rebasing if there are multiple conflicting commits.
+• merge the target branch into the current branch: this is a one-time merge and is usually much simpler than rebasing if there are multiple conflicting commits.
 This is what is usually done in my company.
 The big downside is that the history is no longer linear and quickly becomes a mess.
-In the case of long-lived feature branch, there are often several merges of the target branch into the feature branch.
+In the case of long-lived feature branches, there are often several merges of the target branch into the feature branch.

 Different merge strategies

-• rebase and merge: only use that if the history is really clean.
-I usually prefer a merge commit between the two and discourage using that strategy.
+• rebase and merge: only use this if the history is really clean.
+I usually prefer a merge commit between the two and discourage using this strategy.

-• will keep the git history clean and linear in all cases, there are always commits that we don’t want to end up in the main branch (I am looking at you “typos”).
+• will keep the Git history clean and linear in all cases.
+There are always commits that we do not want to end up in the main branch (I am looking at you “typos”)

 • can easily be reverted if something happens.
-This can also easily be done with a merge commit, not when rebasing.
+This can also easily be done with a merge commit, but not when rebasing

-• do not hinder developer velocity by rewriting the feature branch history… because it does not matter anymore.
-This is also valid for merge commits.
+• does not hinder developer velocity by rewriting the feature branch history… because it does not matter anymore.
+This is also valid for merge commits

-• the most compatible with different individuals: the ones who care about their commit, and the ones who don’t… as they all end in a single commit anyway.
+• is the most compatible with different individuals: the ones who care about their commits, and the ones who do not… as they all end in a single commit anyway

-I would favor merge commits only if all developers in the team have the incentive (and the time) to rewrite their history and force push changes for all Pull Requests to be as clean as possible.
-And this stops working just when one persone does not follow those recommendations.
+I would favor merge commits only if all developers in the team have the incentive (and the time) to rewrite their history and force-push changes for all Pull Requests to be as clean as possible.
+And this stops working as soon as one person does not follow those recommendations.

 Notes:

-• as described in the Github documentation, squash and merge is discouraged for long running branches, when work continues on the feature branch after the merge.
-However I found that is easier to create a new branch after the Pull Request has been merged and cherry-picking all commits above.
+• as described in the GitHub documentation, squash and merge is discouraged for long-running branches, when work continues on the feature branch after the merge.
+However, I have found that it is easier to create a new branch after the Pull Request has been merged and cherry-pick all commits above.

-• squash and merge will lose individual commits authorship.
-This may sometimes be an issue if several persons worked on the same branch.
-If keeping authorship is important (maybe when git blaming…), squash and merging should also be discouraged.
+• squash and merge will lose individual commit authorship.
+This may sometimes be an issue if several people worked on the same branch.
+If keeping authorship is important (maybe for git blame…), squash and merge should also be discouraged.

 Conclusion

-At the end, it all depends on the team velocity and which strategy the development team enforces.
-Is too much time spent on rebasing, or looking at a messed git history?
+In the end, it all depends on the team velocity and which strategy the development team enforces.
+Is too much time spent on rebasing, or looking at a messy Git history?

-My opinion is that keeping a clean linear history is the most important, and because every developer in the team have different habits, squash merging “just works” most of the time because everything ends as a single commit.
+My opinion is that keeping a clean, linear history is the most important, and because every developer in the team has different habits, squash merging “just works” most of the time because everything ends up as a single commit.

 Useful (biased) links: